dakshy/dakshy/README.md

 <br>
 ## I'm a Web Developer

+- 😢 Never got any reason to be happy in life.
-- 🔭 I am currently learning to code in more programming languages.
+- 🔭 I am currently trying to learn to code in various programming languages.
 - 💪 I am in need of a inspiration.
-- 🙂 Programming is a blessing for me.
+- 🙂 Programming is a kind of blessing for me.
+It gives me relief.
+- 🤧 My family does not support me in programming.
 - 👯 I’m looking to collaborate with other programmers for knowledge.
 - 🥅 2021 Goals: Be better than that of 2020.
 - ⏳ Sad Thing: Waiting for some freetime to watch some Anime.